-While defining desired conditions for different areas can make implementation more complex, an advantage is that managers can offer a spectrum of opportunities to meet the needs of diverse public interests (Haas et al. 1987; Wagar 1964; Outdoor indigenous use, and it allows for more targeted direction for resource protection for specific areas.
+While defining desired conditions for different areas can make implementation more complex, an advantage is that managers can offer a spectrum of opportunities to meet the needs of diverse public interests (Haas et al. 1987; Wagar 1964; Outdoor Recreation Resources Review Commission 1962).
+It allows for full consideration and accommodation of a range of opportunities and related activities that support diverse visitor interests and preferences.
+There may also be opportunities to recognize areas that can be protected for indigenous use, and it allows for more targeted direction for resource protection for specific areas.
 Similarly, the types of facilities and services needed to support diverse opportunities and activities can be identified clearly with consideration of the area's specific resource vulnerabilities and visitors' skill levels required to ensure resource protection and to support visitor's safety.
 Also, area-specific desired conditions allow meaningful guidance on appropriate use types and levels and how that use generally may be managed, including informing identification of visitor capacities where needed.